Trust me. We are well aware of how business owners feel about paying for credit card processing fees!

-Most businesses don’t just look at them as paying for a service or just part of the cost of running a business, some merchants absolutely loathe paying for them.
+Most businesses don’t just look at them as paying for a service or just part of the cost of running a business.
+Some merchants absolutely loathe paying for them.
 So, that being said, I’m here to tell you there are a few things you can do to make them a bit less painful.
-Everything from partnering with a reputable merchant service provider, to knowing a little bit about how the system works, to remembering that some things are negotiable can have a dramatic effect on how much you pay for the service at the end of the day.
+Everything from partnering with a reputable merchant service provider, to knowing a bit about how the system works, to realizing some things are negotiable, can have a dramatic effect on how much you pay for the service at the end of the day.

 Don’t get caught up in a too-good-to-be-true introductory credit card rate offer.

 This is just a bait and switch tactic to trap you into a long-term contract where they plan on raising your rates every single year thereafter.
 Brick and mortar banks are notorious for this.
 Merchants think that by going down to their local Wells Fargo or Bank of America they are going to get a better deal.
 False.
 These banks are notorious for charging much higher rates than a reputable and dedicated credit card processor.

 Knowing HOW you are going to be charged is just as important, if not more important, first off, than what a processor’s rates are.
 Frankly, the rates are almost always negotiable.
 But depending on the rate platform they use, you could end up paying a lot more than the rates they promised.